KNg-02/VITAL-Presentation/README.md

     <img width="100%" src="https://i.imgur.com/9GUgM1W.png">
 </p>

-<p><b>Agency 0 was found to be the biggest source of documents between the two years</b>, followed by a high number of undigitised and unreturned amounts within the timeframe through itself, causing the gap in our trends.
-This is shown through the given percentage breakdown:</p>
+<p><b>Agency 0 was found to be the biggest source of documents between the two years</b>, followed by a high number of undigitised and unreturned amounts within the timeframe through itself, causing the gap in our trends.</p>

+<p>This is shown through the given percentage breakdown:</p>

 <b>Received documents:</b>